nextgis/docs_ngcom/source/data_export.rst

    Creation of a new SRS

-You can give an SRS display name and its definition in OGC WKT format.
+You can give an SRS display name and enter its definition in OGC WKT format.
 You can also import definitions from common formats as PROJ, MapInfo and EPSG, after the import they will get converted to OGC WKT format.
 Then press "Create" button.

 You can find a list of created and available SRS in the "List" of "Spatial reference systems" in "Control panel".
 In this list there are two SRS by default: «WGS 84 / Lon-lat (EPSG:4326)» and «WGS 84 / Pseudo-Mercator (EPSG:3857)», which can’t be removed or edited (except name):